gcallah/BookReviews/jones.md

 secular rulers, would not B have to condemn the fact that they themselves gained power by overthrowing the Stuart dynasty?
-And in recommending that Christians accept the doctrines of the current (Anglican) established church and not engage in "free thinking," How could he avoid the conclusion that the founders of the Anglican church were wrong and not accepting the doctrines of the Catholic Church and asserting their own right to "free thinking" at its expense?
+And in recommending that Christians accept the doctrines of the current (Anglican) established church and not engage in "free thinking," how could he avoid the conclusion that the founders of the Anglican church were wrong in not accepting the doctrines of the Catholic Church and asserting their own right to "free thinking" at its expense?
 In fact, is embrace of passive obedience cost him preferment on some occasions, as critics rightly saw that it could be used to challenge the